Green Christmas Pancakes

 We usually make Christmas breakfast casserole and a batch of gingerbread coffee creamer, plus a few other favorites.

 One of those favorites is pancakes.
 My girls adore pancakes, and we almost always make my go-to basic pancake recipe.
-But this year, I decided to jazz them up with a bit of green food coloring to give them some colorful holiday spirit.
+But this year, I decided to jazz them up with a bit of green food coloring to give them some colorful holiday spirit and to make a new tradition.

-My oldest daughter called them Grinch pancakes, which is what we’ve decided to call them around our house.
+My older daughter called them green Grinch pancakes, which is what we’ve decided to call them around our house.

 These are SUPER festive, fun and delicious for the Christmas season!